-12.0 Confidentiality
+15.0 Confidentiality

-- 12.1 Information provided by staff is subject to the Trust's policy on Data Protection and matters relating to an individual's health and wellbeing will only be shared on a 'need to know' basis. - 12.2 However, confidentiality may be necessarily breached where the individual is deemed to be a risk either to him/herself or to other people.
-The safety of the individual and/or the safety of other members of our community must take precedence over confidentiality. - 12.3 Employees are not in general obliged to divulge detailed information about the state of their health to their employer, unless they contract an infectious disease that may pose a risk to others.
+15.1 Information provided by staff is subject to the Trust's policy on Data Protection and matters relating to an individual's health and wellbeing will only be shared on a 'need to know' basis.

+- However, confidentiality may be necessarily breached where the individual is deemed to be a risk either to him/herself or to other people.
+The safety of the individual and/or the safety of other members of our community must take precedence over confidentiality. - 15.3 Employees are not in general obliged to divulge detailed information about the state of their health to their employer, unless they contract an infectious disease that may pose a risk to others.
 It is however in their interest to inform the Trust of any disability or ill health which may adversely impact upon their ability to carry out the role for which they have been employed, and they are strongly encouraged to do so in order for reasonable steps to be taken to enable the Trust to support them and for them to continue with their work.

-13.0 Communication, Review and Monitoring
+16.0 Communication, Review and Monitoring

-- 13.1 All employees will be made aware of this policy and the facilities available, as well as the policy being available electronically on Moodle and/or the HR system.
-This policy will also form part of the new staff induction programme - 13.2 Training on the policy will be provided to staff and updated annually with any relevant updates in-between.
-Staff are encouraged to inform HR should anything regarding their own situation change. - 13.3 Employees participating in any of the health at work activities will be asked for feedback, either informally or through the staff survey to assess the impact of this policy.
-Analysis of usage from the EAP will also be undertaken by the Director of HR. - The policy itself will be formally reviewed every 3 years by the Director of HR, unless the need arises prior to this time.
+- All employees will be made aware of this policy, along with the Wellbeing Charter (Appendix 1) and the facilities available.
+As well as the policy and charter being available electronically on Moodle and/or the HR system.
+This policy will also form part of the new staff induction programme. - 16.2 Training on the policy will be provided to staff and updated annually with any relevant updates in-between.
+Staff are encouraged to inform HR should anything regarding their own situation change. - 16.3 Employees participating in any of the health at work activities will be asked for feedback, either informally or through the staff survey to assess the impact of this policy.
+Analysis of usage from the EAP will also be undertaken by the Director of HR. - 16.4 The policy itself will be formally reviewed every 3 years, unless the need arises prior to this time.